Muffins Made with Greek Yogurt: Moist, Protein-Packed, and Perfect Every Time

 Step-by-Step Instructions

-Even if you’ve never baked muffins before, this process is straightforward.
+Even if you’ve never baked muffins before, this process is simple.

 • Whisk together flour, baking powder, baking soda, salt, and spices (if using).